 Our sales in China are denominated in Renminbi, and our international sales are generally denominated in U.S. dollars.
-Our costs and capital expenditures are largely denominated in Renminbi and foreign currencies, including U.S. dollars, Hong Kong dollars and Singapore dollars.
+Our costs and capital expenditures are denominated in Renminbi, U.S. dollars and other foreign currencies, including Hong Kong dollars and Singapore dollars.
 Fluctuations in exchange rates could affect our net profit margins and could result in foreign exchange and operating gains or losses.
 In addition, our foreign currency exchange losses may be magnified by PRC exchange control regulations that restrict our ability to convert Renminbi into foreign currencies.